Commission on Disabilities

 The Commission on Disabilities is a five member commission appointed by the Selectboard.

 The Commission is currently doing a survey to help us understand the needs of the community members with disabilities.
 We are asking for your assistance in the survey.
-Thank you in advance, here is the link to the survey.
-COD Survey
+Click here for the survey.

 To request a paper survey, contact commission chair Susan Dunderdale at (413) 297-7867 or clerk Larry Dubois at (413) 531-9561.
 Surveys can also be made available in large print.